PurwadhikaDev/AlphaGroup_JC_DS_FT_BDG_05_FinalProject/README.md

 | olist_sellers_dataset.csv |  |
 | product_category_name_translation |  |

+- The dataset represents **sales data from Olist**.
+- Each row in the dataset corresponds to **a transaction of a product** in Olist’s partner marketplace.

 ### **3.1.
 Attributes Information**

 | **Attribute** | **Data Type** | **Description** |